nghian95/eCommerceStoreProject/README.md

 *OPTIONAL*
     - Learn how to backup the sql server by having the create script in a separate file so I can work from my main PC as well
+    - How to have images all the same size/layout.
     - Redirect from Success after 5 seconds.
     - Cookie-based Authentication / Identity-based Authentication
     - Different themes admin can choose from